 Another point to note is that pricing varies considerably.
 Flat-rate pricing isn’t very common as each data recovery incident has unique aspects.
 Some vendors will charge nothing if its efforts are fruitless.
 Others will charge even if nothing is found.
 Most services, though, offer a drive evaluation for free or a small fee.
 After that, they give a quote for what they think they can recover.

 The best labs have ISO cleanrooms and some provide evidence of certification.
 This shows they can meet rigorous standards concerning the maximum amount of particulate in the room.
 ISO 5 Class 100 allows 100,000 particles per cubic meter and 4 Class 10 allows 10,000.
 But services in such facilities are typically pricier.

 Top Data Recovery Specialists

 - Seagate In-Lab Recovery

 - Disk Doctors

-Ontrack one of the biggest names in data recovery.
-It has performed over 500,000 successful recoveries and offers a full range of services ranging from recovery software to well equipped labs.
+Ontrack is one of the biggest names in data recovery.
+It has performed over 500,000 successful recoveries and offers a full range of services from recovery software to well equipped labs.
 It sits in the top tier of data recovery specialists and can be counted on to take care of most kinds of data recovery.
-But as it offers a wide range of software-only recovery services, too, it may lack enough focus on in-lab recovery of competitors such as Gillware and DriveSavers.
+However, as it offers a wide range of software-only recovery services, it may also lack enough focus on in-lab recovery of competitors such as Gillware and DriveSavers.